 Flying Cloud Drive has reopened from Charlson Road to Spring Road.

-- reconstructing Flying Cloud Drive between Spring Road and Charlson Road
+- reconstructed Flying Cloud Drive between Spring Road and Charlson Road

-- realigning Spring Road and paving the new road for a smoother ride
+- realigned Spring Road and paving the new road for a smoother ride

 Stage 2 to last through fall 2019